 Avocados are also a good source of potassium, which helps regulate blood pressure and reduce the risk of stroke and heart attack.
-Additionally, the healthy fats in avocados may help reduce bad (LDL) cholesterol levels, which can also reduce the risk of chronic disease (6).
+Additionally, the healthy fats in avocados may help reduce bad (LDL) cholesterol levels, which can also reduce the risk of heart disease (6).

 May Help Lower Blood Pressure

 Avocados are high in potassium, which is known to help lower blood pressure.
 Potassium helps balance out the sodium in your diet and helps regulate blood pressure.
-Additionally, the healthy fats in avocados can help reduce inflammation, which is linked to high blood pressure (6).
+Additionally, the healthy fats in avocados may help reduce inflammation, which is linked to high blood pressure (6).